Johnson on pole on Texas after slight Cup qualifying changes

 FORT WORTH, Texas (AP) — Jimmie Johnson will start on the pole at Texas, where he is a seven-time winner.

-NASCAR made some tweaks to its qualifying procedures after all 12 drivers in the final round failed to log an official lap two weeks ago at the two-mile Auto Club Speedway in California.
+NASCAR made some tweaks to its group qualifying procedures after all 12 drivers in the final round failed to log an official lap two weeks ago at the two-mile Auto Club Speedway in California.
 Drivers idled on pit road until the final second to attempt their qualifying lap, and they all blew the timing.

 Daniel Suarez qualified fourth using a strategy different than most.
 He went out alone on the track for his laps during qualifying.